PGScatalog/pgsc_calc/docs/how-to/liftover.rst

 Valid genome builds are GRCh37 and GRCh38.

+.. tip:: If you're having trouble getting your scorefile working, see :download:`the example we use in our automatic tests <../../assets/examples/scorefiles/customgrch38.txt>`

 Once your scores have valid headers, the pipeline can automatically liftover scoring files to match your input data if you set the following additional parameters at runtime: